Natural Resource Management Degree Program Overviews

 Master of Science in Natural Resource Management

-A master's degree program in natural resource management typically lasts two years and is specifically created for individuals who have already gained a solid foundation in the management processes that affect natural resources.
+Individuals who have already gained a solid foundation in the management processes that affect natural resources may seek a master's degree in natural resource management.
 Graduate programs in the field are typically interdisciplinary and combine techniques from the subjects of business, economics, resource policy and conservation.
+Students are typically encouraged to choose a particular track, such as policy management related to the environment, international resources or technical conservation skills.

-A common requirement for a master's degree program in natural resource management is a bachelor's degree in natural resource management, conservation or natural resources policy.
+Most applicants to master's degree programs in natural resource management already hold a bachelor's degree in natural resource management, conservation or natural resources policy.
 In some cases, a background in environmental resources, soil sciences or parks and recreation will suffice.
+Common courses may include:

 - Advanced natural resources management